Kabul attack on Canadian Embassy guards: Nepal's reaction

-After much debating within the country, the Nepali government asked the Canadian government to ensure the safety and security of Nepali nationals who are still working with Canadian diplomatic facilities in Afghanistan, which they called "war-torn".
+After much debating within the country, the Nepali government asked the Canadian government to ensure the safety and security of Nepali nationals who were still working with Canadian diplomatic facilities in Afghanistan, which they called "war-torn".
 The Ambassador of Nepal to Canada expressed concern of the "unsecure" ways that Nepalese workers are transported to the embassy, such as in a minibus without any security escort.
 He then asked Canadian authorities if they could "conduct a thorough investigation into the incident and share the findings".
 He also asked the Canadian government to provide financial support to the injured and the members of the deceased's families, saying it is their "moral responsibility".

 Families of the deceased also expressed anger towards the Canadian government, as they said that they felt they had been left "high and dry".
 Their questions on the lack of security for the transportation of the victims across the city have not been answered.
 Anger was also expressed to the Canadian diplomats in Afghanistan, whose transports always contain a convoy with a large amount of security, unlike the foreign guards who are transported.
 Private security companies are known to hire workers from developing nations, and this has sparked much controversy.
 Many people also voiced that they believed that guards working at Canadian embassies should always have protection, as this is what they do at American embassies.
 Distressed ex-foreign workers at the embassy mentioned a rule that they can only carry weapons when inside the Canadian embassy during duty hours, making them prone to attacks outside of the embassy, where they cannot defend themselves.